abinav16/shotai-privacy/privacy.md

 ### 2.2 Content you provide

-To generate Play Store listing images, you may provide:
+To generate **App Store and Play Store** listing images, you may provide:

 - **Screenshots and images** from your device (via the image picker or related flows)
 - **Project names, descriptions, and design ideas** (text you enter)